nickzeppos/legis-match/README.md

 Other candidates you might see appear in my codebase, particulary in some type definitions, are:
 - Tags: `ENTITY`, `KEY_TERM`, `DEADLINE`, `EXTERNAL_XREF`[^2]
 - Masks: `INTERNAL_XREF`, `DOLLAR_AMOUNT`, `DATE`

 ### Text Normalization
 After parsing, we're left with a large data payload that represents the parsed section.
 The two key fields for this discussion are:
 - `header`: The text content of the header of the section, with all masks and tags applied.
 - `content`: The text content of the section, other than the header, with all masks and tags applied.

-Before any actual similarity work can be done, we need to have normalized views of these two fields.
-Normalization pipeline is something like this:
+Before proceeding, we need to have normalized views of these two fields.
+We have two normalization pipelines, one to prepare inputs for the candidate selection stage, and one to prepare inputs for the detailed comparison stage.
+The pipelines are as follows:

+#### Candidate Selection
 1. Drop mask and tag special characters
 2. Push to lowercase
 3. Drop punctuation